Massachusetts Sales Tax License Registration

 Massachusetts Sales Tax Return for LLC, LLP, Corporation

 If you are registered to collect sales tax in Massachusetts, you are required to file and remit sales tax regularly.
 Filing frequency is dependent on the annual sales tax liability: if your annual sales tax liability is $100 or less, you can file annually.
 If your annual liability is $101 - $1,200, you should file quarterly; if your annual liability is at least $1,200, you should file monthly.
-Note: Businesses who had at least $150,000 in sales tax liability in the previous calendar year are required to make monthly advance payments.
+Note: Businesses that had at least $150,000 in sales tax liability in the previous calendar year are required to make monthly advance payments.
 Advance payments are due on the 25th of each month, and should cover sales tax collected through the 21st of the current month or at least 80% of the sales tax liability from the previous month.

 1. File Sales Tax Return Online